-S365.
-Service Level Agreement
+S365 – Service Level Agreement (SLA)

-Updated 04/08/2022
+Updated: 04/08/2022

 All problems and incidents are to be reported to S365 via email or through the client portal.

-S365 has no obligation under this agreement to respond outside of Business Hours to any issue logged under this agreement.
-For example, where S365 is working on an issue at 6 pm on a Friday night, S365’s obligations under this agreement cease until 8 am on the following Monday morning (assuming Monday is not a public holiday).
+For example, if S365 is working on an issue at 6:00 pm on a Friday, its obligations pause until 8:00 am the following Monday (assuming Monday is not a public holiday).

 Item 1: Response Targets